RZZT/Company-Documents/Drafts/draft-resolutions.md

 ### Resolution text

-The members of RZZT CIC resolve to amend [Article 14.4(a)](https://rzzt.io/articles-of-association/#article-14.4) of the Articles of Association by instering after 'place' the words:

-> (unless the meeting will be conducted solely using a telecommunications system)
+The members of RZZT CIC resolve to amend [Article 14.4(a)](https://rzzt.io/articles-of-association/#article-14.4) of the Articles of Association by inserting after 'place' the words: '(unless the meeting will be conducted solely using a telecommunications system)'.

 ### Explanation